 - Mobile devices—Smartphones and tablets make substance use treatment and support available 24 hours a day, 7 days a week.
 Early analysis of mobile devices in health care shows that the positive effects have been mainly attributed to texting interventions in the mobile device app.
 Smartphones and tablets have the same services as telephones, web-based services, and videoconferencing services.

 - Virtual worlds and avatars—Companies design virtual surroundings for individual treatment organizations.
 The virtual world is protected and accessible only by people with an access code and a password.
 Treatment services in the virtual world include presentations, individual or group counseling, and a live therapist who interacts with the patients through an avatar.
 The virtual world allows concurrent communication between patients and therapists.

 In-person interactions between patient and provider are the main way counselors, and therapists have undertaken substance abuse treatment and behavioral therapy.
 Although face-to-face has proven to be effective, telehealth offers a new outlook in the field of substance abuse treatment.

 So, how will healthcare providers apply telehealth to addiction treatment and recovery services?

-Use telehealth to complement services
+Use telehealth to complement substance abuse treatment